 Baked stuffed zucchini variations

-Fresh zucchini is delicious prepared any way.
-Try these variations!
+Fresh delicious zucchini can be prepared any way.
+Try these creative ideas!

 Asian.
-Make the filling from my PF Chang Copycat Lettuce Wraps and spoon it into the zucchini before baking.
+Make the filling from my Copycat Lettuce Wraps and spoon it into the zucchini before baking.

 Mediterranean.
-Stuff the zucchini with couscous and sausage using the recipe from my Stuffed Peppers.
+Stuff the zucchini with couscous and Italian turkey sausage using the recipe from my Stuffed Peppers.

 Mexican.
 Make my Chicken and Chorizo Rice Skillet and scoop saffron-flavored spoonfuls into each boat.

 Vegetarian.
 Skip the meat.
-Instead, sauté your favorite vegetables including mushrooms, corn, squash, tomatoes and more into the zucchini boats before topping with breadcrumbs and cheeses.
+Instead, sauté your favorite vegetables including mushrooms, corn, squash, tomatoes and stuff the vegetable mixture into the zucchini boats before topping with breadcrumbs and cheeses.

-While zucchini is my preferred vegetable to use to make this dish, other options are just as easy to substitute.
+While zucchini is my favorite way to make this dish, other options are just as easy to substitute.
 Try one of these delicious vegetables.

 Peppers.
 Sweet bell peppers in green, yellow, orange or red are delicious stuffed.
 I prefer the sweeter peppers paired with spicy sausage.